 - 1. Unwanted sexual advances. - 2.
 Offering an employment benefit (such as a raise, promotion or career advancement) in exchange for sexual favors, or threatening an employment detriment (such as termination or demotion) for an employee's failure to engage in sexual activity. - 3.
 Visual conduct, such as leering, making sexual gestures and displaying or posting sexually suggestive objects or pictures, cartoons or posters. - 4.
-Verbal sexual advances, propositions, requests or comments. - Sending or posting sexually related messages, videos or messages via text, instant messaging or social media.
+Verbal sexual advances, propositions, requests or comments. - 5.
+Sending or posting sexually related messages, videos or messages via text, instant messaging or social media.

-- 6. Verbal abuse of a sexual nature, graphic verbal comments about an individual's body, sexually degrading words used to describe an individual and suggestive or obscene letters, notes or invitations. - 7.
-Physical conduct, such as touching, groping, assault or blocking movement. - 8.
-Physical or verbal abuse concerning an individual's gender, gender identity or gender expression. - Verbal abuse concerning a person's characteristics such as pitch of voice, facial hair or the size or shape of a person's body, including remarks that a male is too feminine or a woman is too masculine.
+- 7. Physical conduct, such as touching, groping, assault or blocking movement. - 8.
+Physical or verbal abuse concerning an individual's gender, gender identity or gender expression. - 9.
+Verbal abuse concerning a person's characteristics such as pitch of voice, facial hair or the size or shape of a person's body, including remarks that a male is too feminine or a woman is too masculine.